Who Should I See for TMJ Disorder in Rockville MD?

-The Best Doctor or Dentist to see for Jaw Pain / TMJ Disorder ( TMJD ) is someone who is trained in identifying all the conditions that can cause TMJ.
-It is also important for this TMJ Doctor or TMJ Dentist to be able to rule out all the other diagnoses that may mimic TMJD.
-All the things that cause TMJ are in the mouth, head and neck and certainly relate to teeth and the jaw.
+The Best Doctor or Dentist to see for Jaw Pain / TMJ Disorder ( TMJD ) is someone who is trained in identifying all the conditions that can cause TMJ Dysfunction.
+It is also important for this TMJ Doctor or TMJ Dentist to be able to rule out all the other diagnoses that may mimic TMJ and TMD.
+All the things that cause TMJ are in the mouth, head and neck and certainly relate to teeth, jaws and Airway.
 The Best Doctor to see for TMJ is a Dentist, but not just any Dentist.
-To receive proper and effective treatment for TMJD, it is necessary to see a dentist with specialty training in the areas of the Bite, Sleep Dentistry and Orthodontics / Orthopedics.
+To receive proper and effective treatment for TMD, it is necessary to see a dentist with specialty training in the areas of the Bite, Sleep Dentistry and Orthodontics / Orthopedics.
 There is a strong link between Sleep Disorders, night time airway issues and TMJ Disorders.
 Dentists who treat Sleep Apnea find that 75% of people with Sleep Apnea also suffer from TMJ symptoms.
+The Patient may also have a condition called upper airway restriction syndrome or UARS.

 Ultimately TMJ disorder symptoms are caused by night time clenching.
 In deep sleep the tongue relaxes and falls back into the throat and gets in the way of breathing.
 Night time clenching is a defense mechanism of the body to get the tongue out of the throat, so normal unobstructed breathing can be restored.
 People who have small mouths and small jaws are especially at risk because the tongue does not have room to fit in the mouth and it easily falls back into the throat when it relaxes.
 The tongue is one of the strongest muscles in the body and in deep sleep, it loses tone and it falls back into the throat if there is not enough room for it to fit in between the teeth.